 Perhaps my favorite part of this training is the opportunity to meet all of you and “hang out in the halls” together.
 If you’re staying at the local hotel, we’ll be eating breakfast every day (as well as other meals on the SES campus).
 We’ll definitely learn from each other, but more importantly, we’ll get to know each other as brothers and sisters (and likely begin a relationship that will extend over the years).

 If you want to become a more effective Christian Case Maker, I can’t think of a better, more concise, more focused opportunity.
-Join us at the CrossExamined Instructor Academy from August 14th to 16th as we encourage, critique, train and inspire each other to make the case for Christianity.
+Join us at the next CrossExamined Instructor Academy as we encourage, critique, train and inspire each other to make the case for Christianity.